amirrezaask/plumber/README.md

 - Nats-Streaming
 - Channel
 ## Lambda
 Lambdas are pure functions that get the state and an input and return some output.
+Remember that since lambas get runned using Goroutiens you can block in them so you can do any kind of event buckets in them. ( Similar to Windows in ApacheFlink)
 ## System
 System is where our lambdas are glued together and state is being handled as a single application with input and output.